dotnetKyle/DoD-PKI-OpenSSL/DoD/1_RootCA/README.md

 5. Enter the password for the private key you are using

-6. Press Enter on all the prompts to use the defaults
+6. Press `Enter` on all the prompts to use the defaults

-   *(It's important you remember the settings you enter on the ROOT CA because the intermediates CAs will have to match exactly)*
+   *(It's important you remember the settings you enter on the `Root CA` because some of the `Intermediates CA` settings will have to match exactly)*

 7. You can verify the root ca by using the following command: